Level 1: Digital Citizenship | Cyber Civics

 UNIT 4: ETHICAL THINKING

-Students engage in activities that help them think through the ethical implications of their online actions.
+Students take part in activities that encourage them to reflect on the ethical impact of their choices and behaviors online.

 • Teacher Guide